Acupuncture

 It is also beneficial for minimising symptoms experienced with various medication regimes.
 Acupuncture during and after treatment helps minimise side effects, promote healing and relax and calm the mind.

-Supporting named conditions
+Supporting long-term health conditions

 Individualised Treatments